-4. Application for Advancement/Final Report for the Master's Degree.
+4. Application for Advancement.

-Formal application for Advancement and the Final Report for the Master's Degree must be made to the Dean of the Graduate Division, preferably 30 days before but no later than the end of the quarter prior to the quarter in which it is anticipated that all requirements for the Masters degree will be completed.
+Formal application for Advancement to Candidacy must be made to the Dean of the Graduate Division, preferably 30 days before but no later than the end of the quarter prior to the quarter in which it is anticipated that all requirements for the Masters degree will be completed